This class will enable you to mix multiple frames together.

 Discriminate |

-The value of this tag decides in which channel the frames from each file will go.
+The value of this parameter decides in which channel the frames from each file will go.

 In some cases, you may want to discriminate on a specific key-word inside a DICOM tag.
-You can do this by enable the "Key Words" button, typing the keyword and pressing "Enter" to activate the filter.
+You can do this by enable the "Key Words" button, typing the keywords (separated by ";") and pressing "Enter" to activate the filter.
+You need one key-word for each channels.

 |